256hz/hh-frontend/README.md

 - Click on a hero swatch to go back to the page you were on.
 - Navigate pages below using numbers or arrows.
 - Click on the Random button to get a hero view of a random color.
 - Filter colors using sidebar menu.
+Deactivate filter by clicking on the same filter again, or on the logo in the top left.
 - Site is vagely responsive, although the hero color looks pretty silly.

 ### STRUCTURE